ATell-SoundTheory/CliffordAlgebras.jl/README.md

 # CliffordAlgebras.jl

 A fast, lightweight and easy-to-use Julia package for Clifford Algebras and Geometric Algebras.
+Contributions welcome—see `CONTRIBUTING.md`.
+See `CHANGELOG.md` for notable changes.
+Many examples in the docs are doctested.
+If you're contributing, see the Developer Guide in the docs: https://atell-soundtheory.github.io/CliffordAlgebras.jl/dev/developer/

 CliffordAlgebras.jl uses compile time code generation, sparse multivector representation and special case identification to handle arbitrary geometric algebras efficiently.
 Lazy evaluation of expressions is not yet supported.